Become a synbio member today!

 Committee Members

-Rosannah Cameron, Kelly Styles, Anna Donnan, Neroli Thomson, Kelsi Hall, Jessica Chiang, Alyesha Candy, Danielle Kok, Essie Van Zuylen, Maddie White, Anwar Sunna
+Rosannah Cameron, Kelly Styles, Anna Donnan, Neroli Thomson, Kelsi Hall, Jessica Chiang, Alyesha Candy, Danielle Kok, Essie Van Zuylen, Maddie White, Anwar Sunna, Rashika Sood

 Scientific Advisory Committee